theinit01/leetcode-leaderboardBackend/README.md

 - **Frontend**: The frontend is a React application that communicates with the backend server.

 ### Contributions
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.
+Make commits to a new feature branch

 ### License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENCE) file for details.